A Window in Time (Part 2): To Lyon

 They found a café where they bought some pastries from the case and then some fruit from the corner épicerie open late.
 They climbed wearily to Michel’s apartment where they put on a Bob Dylan record and stretched out his bed, contentedly munching pastries.

 As she watched, he undid the locks and opened the door.
 As he pulled it towards him, a man seemed to slump and fall forward into his arms.
 Michel caught him around his back in a kind of rough embrace and walked him back into the room, easing the heavy form onto a chair.
 It was one of his roommates.
-Some guttural conversation was exchanged in the thick argot of the streets, incomprehensible from where she now sat on the bed, alert and more than a bit unnerved.
-Michele turned to the two friends, both now fully awake, and said in an excited voice,
+Some guttural conversation was exchanged in the thick argot of the streets, incomprehensible from where she now sat on the bed, alert and more than a little unnerved.
+Michel turned to the two friends, both now fully awake, and said in an excited voice,

 He’s hurt.
 He’s been stabbed.
 He’s bleeding from his side.”

-Over the next moments, they heard the hurried story of a fight in the streets Michel had so far be able to glean from his friend.
+Over the next moments, they heard the hurried story of a fight in the streets Michel had so far be able to get from his friend.
 Suddenly the door was being pushed open again by the other roommate, hair wet with sweat and shirt torn.
 He turned and quickly locked and latched the door behind him.
 There was more hushed conversation.
 A plan was being made.

 A glow still lingered through the fatigue as they walked.
 It was mysterious and a bit exciting to be moving through the unfamiliar dark streets back towards the Seine.
 After what seemed a long and rather weary trek, they found themselves on the Rue Rivoli of the Right Bank, passing the back of the grand palaces of the Louvre.